boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/look-and-feel-settings/theme/custom-theme-viewer/index.md

 ### Designer Font

-Allows you to customize the font family for all the text elements in the dashboard.
+You can customize the font family for all text elements in the dashboard.

 ```css3